Welcome to the Community Heath and Fitness Assessment Program.

 - Please note that this test is only available to healthy individuals.

 - Test Guidelines: Bring with you sports clothing to run on a treadmill or pedal on a stationary bike.
 You can have a light snack prior to the test.

 - Estimated Test Time: 45 Minutes (you will exercise for 8-15 minutes).

-- Download a VO2max report at this link.
+- See an example of a VO2max report at this link.